brson/wasm-opt-rs/notes.md

 [cliarg]: https://github.com/brson/wasm-opt-rs/blob/11dfc7252c92be3000cbfede5f7b0e36c45ba976/components/wasm-opt/src/integration.rs#L116

-This felt a little "wrong" &mdash; it was precariously close to a `wasm-opt` rewrite.
+This felt a little "wrong" &mdash; now we were rewriting an ever larger amount of Binaryen code.

 We documented it as "best-effort", providing parsing necessary for integration,